alexjobe/ProjectHorde/README.md

 # project-horde
 A third-person shooter with networked co-op, made in Unreal with C++ and Blueprint

-Here is a video of the game in action: https://www.linkedin.com/posts/alexjobe_gamedev-unreal-developer-activity-6727692176861601792-3Hb6/
+A video of the game in action:

+https://www.linkedin.com/posts/alexjobe_gamedev-unreal-developer-activity-6727692176861601792-3Hb6/